 Step Two – Think about any additional pensions savings you have made outside of the Shropshire County Pension Fund to work out your total pension savings over the previous three years.

 Step Three – Work out if you have any unused allowance over the previous three years to calculate your carry forward.

-Step Four – Using your carry forward, work out if you have triggered an Annual Allowance tax charge (the HMRC annual allowance calculator can help).
+Step Four – Using your carry forward, work out if you have triggered an Annual Allowance tax charge.

 Step Five – If you have triggered an annual allowance tax charge, decide whether you wish to meet the tax charge through Self-Assessment tax return, use ‘Mandatory Scheme Pays’ or a combination of both.
 See option below.